-Peace officers must have a clear understanding of their authority, responsibility, and potential for liability in the areas of search and seizure law, as well as the protections provided by constitutional law, statutory law, and case law against unreasonable search and seizures.

-The chart below identifies the student learning objectives for this chapter.
+OverviewLearning needPeace officers must have a clear understanding of their authority, responsibility, and potential for liability in the areas of search and seizure law, as well as the protections provided by constitutional law, statutory law, and case law against unreasonable search and seizures.Learning objectivesThe chart below identifies the student learning objectives for this chapter.After completing the study of this chapter.Objective

-After completing the study of this chapter, the student will be able to: Objective ID recognize constitutional protections guaranteed by the Fourth Amendment 16.01.2 identify the concept of reasonable expectation of privacy 16.01.3 recognize standing and how it applies to an expectation of privacy 16.01.4 recognize probable cause to search and its link between Fourth Amendment protections and search and seizure law 16.01.5 recognize how the exclusionary rule applies to a peace officer's collection of evidence 16.01.6
+After completing the study of this chapter, the student will be able to: Objective ID • recognize constitutional protections guaranteed by the Fourth Amendment 16.01.2 • identify the concept of reasonable expectation of privation cy 16.01.3 • recognize standing and how it applies to an expectation of privacy n 16.01.4 • recognize probable cause to search and its link between Fourth Amendment protections and search and seizure law • recognize how the exclusionary rule applies to a peace officer's collection of evidence 16.01.6

-This section focuses on the principles upon which law enforcement search and seizure practices are based.
+In this chapter This section focuses on the principles upon which law enforcement search and seizure practices are based.
 Refer to the chart below for a specific topic.

-Topic See Page
+Торіс See Page

 Fourth Amendment Protections 1-3

 Reasonable Expectation of Privacy 1-6

 Probable Cause to Search 1-12

 Chapter Synopsis 1-14

 Workbook Learning Activities 1-16